Skip to Content

 Keto Snack pork being boiled

-Once the skin is fully cooked for an hour or so, take it out and let it dry and cool.
+Once you cook the skin thoroughly for an hour or so, take it out and let it dry and cool.

-Some of the skin still contains some fat that needs to be cleaned up.
-With a sharp knife scrape the fat to make sure you get the thinnest skin possible.
+Some of the skin still contains fat that needs cleaning up.
+With a sharp knife, scrape the fat to ensure you get the thinnest skin possible.
 Cut into the desired shape.
-If you want to have a Churro like look and a shape cut it into long strips.
+Cut it into long strips if you want a churro-like look and shape.

 Keto Churro preparation in cutting the cooked skin

-Once all the skin is clean and cut place them on to a Dehydrator sheets.
+Once all the skin is clean and cut, place them onto a dehydrator sheet.

 Switch on the dehydrator for eight hours.
-The time of the dehydrating really depends on the size and thickness of your skin.
-It should normally take about eight hours sometimes a bit less sometimes more.
+The dehydration time depends on the size and thickness of your skin.
+It should take about eight hours, sometimes less, sometimes more.

-I usually keep it throughout the whole night and in the morning all the skin is fully dehydrated.
-If you have more layers It is always suggested to swap trays from time to time so the dehydrating process gets evenly distributed.
+I usually keep it throughout the night, and all the skin is fully dehydrated in the morning.
+If you have more layers, swapping trays from time to time is always suggested so the dehydrating process gets evenly distributed.

 Pork Rinds layered on a dehydrator sheet

-Once all the skin is dehydrated collected them all from the sheets and place them either in a jar or a bowl for later.
+Once all the skin is dehydrated, collect them from the sheets and place them in a jar or a bowl for later.

 Chicharron being dehydrated

-For deep frying prepare a cooking pot with oil and switch the heat on.
-Once the oil is fully heated, one by one submerges the sticks of dry skin into the oil.
+Prepare a cooking pot with oil and switch the heat on for deep frying.
+Once the oil is fully heated, one by one, submerge the sticks of dry skin into the oil.
 It is advisable to use Tongs to make sure the skin doesn’t fully twist.

-For a better understanding, have a look at the video where I hold each skin stripe with two tongs to make sure the churro look stays fully intact.
+For a better understanding, look at the video where I hold each skin stripe with two tongs to ensure the churro look stays fully intact.

 Pork Cracklings deepfring in the oil

-When all the churros are deep-fried and still warm it is advisable to coat them straight away otherwise the cinnamon and sugar would not really stick onto the skin.
+When all the churros are deep-fried and still warm, it is advisable to coat them straight away; otherwise, the sweet mixture will not stick to the skin.

-Prepare a glass container where you add 2 tablespoons of sugar and 2 tablespoons of cinnamon.
-Mix it together and one by one coat every single pork rind in the mixture.
+Prepare a glass container where you add two tablespoons of sugar and two tablespoons of cinnamon.
+Mix it, and one by one, coat every single pork rind in the mixture.

 Serve and enjoy.